jflude/lancaster/README.md

 will exit with an error.
 An ORPHAN-TIMEOUT of zero will disable this checking.
 The -R option will cause READER to ignore the recreation (reopening) of the storage (without this option, recreation causes READER to exit with an error).
+The -Q option causes READER to ignore the change queue being overrun and simply note the fact in its output, instead of exiting with an error.

 The -p option causes the programs to include the specified prefix in error messages, to allow easier identification when running multiple instances.